Ogochukwu-ugo/Ogochukwu-ugo/README.md

-Hi, I’m Ogochukwu-ugo, I’m new into web development, & am precisely interested in front-end development for now.
+Hi, I'm Ogochukwu-ugo, and I'm new to web development.
+For the time being, I'm only interested in front-end development.
-I’m currently learning Vue js 3, & I’m looking forward to collaborate with a great teams who are ready to welcome a newbie into their team.
+I will complete my frontend engineering training with the Ada Project, which is fully funded by the Ford Foundation, by the end of April 2023, and I'm currently learning React.js.
+I'm looking forward to collaborating with great teams that are eager to welcome a newcomer.
-You can reach me through my e-:mail ugorji.ogochukwu@gmail.com
+You can contact me via email at ugorji.ogochukwu@gmail.com.

 <!---
 Ogochukwu-ugo/Ogochukwu-ugo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.